SamG101-Developer/SOS-Docs/docs/FileSystem.md

 - This is a `O(1)` operation.
 - Because of chunking with deduplication, the file is not actually copied.
 - The pointer to the new file is added in the target directory.
-- The file is made out of already existing chunks; increment the reference count for each chunk.
+- The file is made of already existing chunks; increment the reference count for each chunk.

 ### File deletion
 - This is a `O(1)` operation.